RE: OUR CONTINUED SUPPORT DURING THE MANDATORY LOCKDOWN PERIOD

 We have over the last 2 weeks implemented health and hygiene measures at our two sites to ensure preventative measures are in place that protects our employees and to date has been successful, with no transmission yet.

 We took the decision to close our Johannesburg office as the risk of exposure and events in that region have escalated our risk level which necessitated such closure to protect our employees.
 Our East London offices were still at a lower risk level and our early preventative measures were keeping employees safe.
 In line with the forced shut down we will now be closing our East London offices on Thursday 26 March 2020 at 16:00.

-As an organisation we have worked tirelessly to ensure we are capacitated and ready to continue to support our students during the lock down period, whilst the country and us as citizens join forces to fight the COVID-19 virus.
+As an organisation, we have worked tirelessly to ensure we are capacitated and ready to continue to support our students during the lockdown period, whilst the country and we as citizens join forces to fight the COVID-19 virus.